vince-scarpa/responsibleAPI/README.md

 ### Development
 Version 1.2\
-This repo is still in development and open for contributions.
+This repo is open for contributions.

 Features include:
 1. **JWT**